Litcham: Geography

-All Saints Church
+All Saints' Church

-Litcham is served by All Saints church in the Benefice of Litcham.
-The square tower was largely rebuilt in the early 15th century.
-The clock is dated 1725 and was made by the Swaffham blacksmith.
-The tower contains a peal of six bells, which are still rung today by the Litcham Bellringers.
-The unusual red and green painted rood screen was completed in 1536 and shows twenty-two painted images of saints.
-The tracery of the upper portions of the screen are carved with great delicacy.
-The female saints can be identified as Sitha, Cecilia, Dorothy, Juliana, Agnes, Petronella, Helena, and Ursula.
-The baptismal font is of the early 15th century and shows shields, now stripped of their identifying painted arms, on the bowl.
-The church also contains a wooden Dutch coffer, of which there are only five in the country, this used to be used for storing books.
-Also none of the faces on the statues have been erased unlike in other churches of the area.
+Litcham's parish church dates from the Fifteenth Century.
+All Saints' is located on Church Street and has been Grade I listed since 1960.
+The church holds Sunday service three times a month and is part of Upper Nar Benefice.

-There is also a Methodist Chapel, built in 1909, on Front Street.
+All Saints' red-brick churchtower was built in the Seventeenth Century at the expense of Matthew Halcott, a master tanner who grew wealthy.
+The church also holds a extravagant painted rood screen as well as a memorial to Lieutenant Frederick K. Fitzroy of the 81st Regiment of Foot who died in Mussoorie.

 Litcham Common

 Litcham Common is situated the south of the village and is a managed nature reserve consisting of 28 hectares of lowland heath and mixed woodlands.
 The Nar Valley Way long-distance footpath runs across the common, is never far from the river, and offers a variety of scenery along the country lanes and tracks.
 The path follows farm tracks through Lexham Estate; at each end it passes through commons managed as nature reserves at Litcham and Castle Acre.
 A Bronze Age burial mound or tumulus was discovered on the common and Roman settlements and roads have been found just outside the village.